The 10 Best Fantasy Books Ever Written!

 Buy The Wheel of Time book set 13-15 here

-Best Fantasy Series - The Faithful and the Fallen, by John Gwynne.
+Best Fantasy Books Ever Written - The Faithful and the Fallen, by John Gwynne.
 Photo credit: His and Hers Book Club

 To my thinking, though, it’s what happens before death that’s important.
 All of us die.
 How many really live?